Karpova-Lab/pyControl-D-Series-Breakout/docs/_sources/build.rst.txt

 .. attention::

     Before attaching the pyboard D-series to the breakout board, connect it to your computer and create or modify the boot.py file so it contains the following code.
-Without this code, the pyboard will try to connecting the wrong USB port once its attached to the breakout board. https://pybd.io/hw/pybd_sfxw.html#usb-ports
+Without this code, the pyboard will try connecting to the wrong USB port once attached to the breakout board. https://pybd.io/hw/pybd_sfxw.html#usb-ports

     .. code-block:: python